Shaoshuai2019/shaoshuai.github.io/_pages/about.md

    * S. Chu, A. Kurganov and R. Xin, [New More Efficient A-WENO Schemes](./files/Chu_Kurganov_Xin_New.pdf), submitted to Journal of Scientific Computing.

+### <font face="Times New Roman">Publications in 2024</font>

   * S. Chu and A. Kurganov
-    [New Adaptive Low-Dissipation Central-Upwind Schemes](./files/Chu-Kurganov_adaptiveLDCU.pdf), submitted to Applied Numerical Mathematics.
+    [New Adaptive Low-Dissipation Central-Upwind Schemes](./files/Chu-Kurganov_adaptiveLDCU.pdf), to appear in Applied Numerical Mathematics.

-### <font face="Times New Roman">Publications in 2024</font>

   * S. Mohammadian, Z. D.  Zheng, S. Chu and A. Kurganov, [Path-Conservative Central-Upwind Schemes for the Non-Conservative NET-RAT Traffic Flow Model](./files/Mohammadian-Zheng-Chu-Kurganov.pdf), to appear in  Communications in Mathematics and Applications.